Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-In AreaSearch's aggregation of ATO data released for financial year 2022, Clayton South had a median income among taxpayers of $48,722 and an average level of $56,716.
-These figures are below the national averages of $54,892 and $73,761 respectively across Greater Melbourne.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Clayton South would be approximately $54,647 (median) and $63,613 (average) as of September 2025.
-According to the 2021 Census, household income ranks at the 43rd percentile ($1,630 weekly), while personal income sits at the 26th percentile.
-In terms of income distribution, 34.5% of locals (5,297 people) fall within the $1,500 - 2,999 category, consistent with broader trends across the region showing 32.8% in the same category.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2022, Clayton South SA2 had a median income among taxpayers of $48,722 and an average income of $56,716.
+Both figures are below the national averages of $54,892 and $73,761 respectively for Greater Melbourne.
+Based on Wage Price Index growth of 12.16% since financial year ending June 2022, estimated median income as of September 2025 would be approximately $54,647, with average income estimated at $63,613.
+According to the 2021 Census, household income ranks at the 43rd percentile ($1,630 weekly), while personal income sits at the 25th percentile.
+The predominant income cohort spans 34.5% of locals (5,297 people) in the $1,500 - $2,999 category, consistent with broader trends across the region showing 32.8% in the same category.
 Housing affordability pressures are severe, with only 82.8% of income remaining after housing costs, ranking at the 42nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income